 Everyone loves a good salad, and this Sour Cream Cucumber Salad will not disappoint!
 Mum always made this salad using fresh cucumbers picked from the garden.

-I use Long English Cucumbers for this recipe, but you can use a common Eastern European Pickle Cucumber too.
+I use Long English Cucumbers for this recipe because they are readily available in supermarkets.
+Here in Australia, we have Lebanese Cucumbers which also work well.
+However, if you can find them, use a common Eastern European Pickle Cucumber.
+It’s more of the traditional cucumber that’s been used in this recipe.
+I sometimes find them at farmer’s markets.
 You might need to peel the skin from those cucumbers if they are bitter.
 That’s why Long English are easier.
 It couldn’t be easier to make, especially with fresh cucumbers from your garden.

 The shared history of Slavic Eastern European nations also extends to the foods we all enjoy across our cultures (pre and post Soviet).
-I love Eastern European cooking, and this Creamy Cucumber Salad or Mizeria, is a staple on my summer table (or when cucumbers are on sale!).
+A tasty side dish or summer salad at your dinner table.
+I love Eastern European cooking.
+This Creamy Cucumber Salad or Mizeria, is a staple on my summer table (or when cucumbers are on sale!).
 Bon Appetit! Приятного аппетита!

 Mizeria - Creamy Cucumber Salad